jschmittlin/Parcheesi/README.md

 # Parcheesi

-Parcheesi is a game project for computer license degree at Université de Franche Comté.
+Parcheesi is a Java video game project for computer license degree at Université de Franche Comté.
 This game reproduces the moose in a version at 2 players and differents obstacles.